List of Playboy Playmates of 1998: January

 Heather Kozar (born May 4, 1976) is an American model known as Playboy's Playmate of the Month for January 1998.
 She appeared on the cover of the June 1999 issue of the magazine, and was voted Playmate of the Year for 1999.
 Her original centerfold was photographed by Richard Fegley.
 She was also the St Pauli Girl for 2002.

 February

 Julia Schultz (born June 15, 1979) is an American model and actress.
 She is the Playmate of the Month for February 1998.
 Prior to that she was also a Perfect 10 model.
 She has also had several minor roles in films.
 She married major league baseball player Brett Tomko in November 2003.

 March

-Marliece Andrada (born August 22, 1972) is Playboy's Playmate of the Month for March 1998 and has appeared in numerous Playboy videos.
+Marliece Andrada (born August 22, 1972 in Manteca, California) is Playboy's Playmate of the Month for March 1998 and has appeared in numerous Playboy videos.
 She joined the cast of Baywatch in the 1997 season; her pictorial was partially shot on the show's location.